ellipsephp/dispatcher/README.md

 ## Getting started

-This package provides an `Ellipse\Dispatcher` class allowing to process a Psr-7 request through a list of [Psr-15 middleware](https://github.com/http-interop/http-server-middleware) before handling it with a [Psr-15 request handler](https://github.com/http-interop/http-server-handler).
+This package provides an `Ellipse\Dispatcher` class allowing to process a Psr-7 request through a list of [Psr-15 middleware](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-15-request-handlers.md) before handling it with a [Psr-15 request handler](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-15-request-handlers.md).

 It is basically a Psr-15 request handler decorator wrapping a list of middleware around a request handler.
 Its constructor takes two parameters:

-- a request handler instance implementing `Interop\Http\Server\RequestHandlerInterface`
+- a request handler instance implementing `Psr\Http\Server\RequestHandlerInterface`
-- an `iterable` (array or implementation of `Traversable`) containing middleware instances implementing `Interop\Http\Server\MiddlewareInterface`
+- an `iterable` (array or implementation of `Traversable`) containing middleware instances implementing `Psr\Http\Server\MiddlewareInterface`

-The `Dispatcher` itself implements `Interop\Http\Server\RequestHandlerInterface` so a Psr-7 response is produced by using its `->handle()` method with a Psr-7 request.
+The `Dispatcher` itself implements `Psr\Http\Server\RequestHandlerInterface` so a Psr-7 response is produced by using its `->handle()` method with a Psr-7 request.
 It also means it can be used as the request handler of another `Dispatcher`.

 The same `Dispatcher` can be used multiple times to handle as many request as needed.
 The only exception is when creating a `Dispatcher` using a php `Generator` as middleware list: it could only be used one time because a php `Generator` can't be rewinded.